MPH Public Health (Web-based Learning)

 - Students will need to be able to communicate their arguments coherently in the assessment questions demonstrating literacy and a strong command of the English language

-Students will be provided with personalised tutor feedback for all assessments - within 15 working days for the personal blog and midterm, and 20 working days for the group project and evaluation.
+Students will be provided with personalised tutor feedback within 20 working days for their group project.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.